Chicxulub crater: Effects

 A cloud of hot dust, ash and steam would have spread from the crater, with as much as 25 trillion metric tons of excavated material being ejected into the atmosphere by the blast.
-Some of this material escaped orbit, dispersing throughout the Solar System, while some of it fell back to Earth, heated to incandescence upon re-entry.
+Some of this material escaped orbit, dispersing throughout the Solar System, while some of it fell back to Earth, vaporizing upon re-entry.
 The rock heated Earth's surface and ignited wildfires, estimated to have enveloped nearly 70% of the planet's forests.
-The devastation to living creatures even hundreds of kilometers away was immense, and much of present-day Mexico and the United States would have been devastated.
-Fossil evidence for an instantaneous extinction of diverse animals was found in a soil layer only 10 cm thick in New Jersey, 2500 km away from the impact site, indicating that death and burial under debris occurred suddenly and quickly over wide distances on land.
-Field research from the Hell Creek Formation in North Dakota published in 2019 shows the simultaneous mass extinction of myriad species combined with geological and atmospheric features consistent with the impact event.
+The effect on living creatures even hundreds of kilometers away was immense, and much of present-day Mexico and the United States would have been devastated.
+Fossil evidence for an instantaneous extinction of diverse animals was found in a soil layer only 10 cm thick in New Jersey, 2500 km away from the impact site, indicating that death and burial under debris occurred suddenly and quickly over wide distances on nearby land.
+Field research from the Hell Creek Formation in North Dakota published in 2019 shows the simultaneous mass extinction of myriad species, combined with geological and atmospheric features that are consistent with the impact event.

-Due to the relatively shallow water, the rock that was vaporized included sulfur-rich gypsum from the lower part of the Cretaceous sequence, and this was injected into the atmosphere.
+Due to the relatively shallow water at the impact site, the rock that was vaporized included sulfur-rich gypsum from the lower part of the Cretaceous sequence, and this was injected into the atmosphere.
 This global dispersal of dust and sulfates would have led to a sudden and catastrophic effect on the climate worldwide, instigating large temperature drops and devastating the food chain.
-The researchers stated that the impact generated an environmental calamity that extinguished life, but it also induced a vast subsurface hydrothermal system that became an oasis for the recovery of life.
-Researchers using seismic images of the crater in 2008 determined that the impactor landed in deeper water than previously assumed, which may have resulted in increased sulfate aerosols in the atmosphere, due to more water vapor being available to react with the vaporized anhydrite.
-This could have made the impact even deadlier by cooling the climate and generating acid rain.
+Researchers stated that the impact not only generated an environmental calamity that extinguished life, but it also induced a vast subsurface hydrothermal system that became an oasis for the recovery of life.
+Using seismic images of the crater in 2008, scientists determined that the impactor landed in deeper water than previously assumed, which may have resulted in increased sulfate aerosols in the atmosphere as a result of more water vapor being available to react with the vaporized anhydrite.
+This could have made the impact even deadlier by rapidly cooling the climate and generating acid rain.

-The emission of dust and particles could have covered the entire surface of Earth for several years, possibly a decade, creating a harsh environment for living things.
+The emission of dust and particles could have covered the entire surface of Earth for several years, possibly up to a decade, creating a harsh environment for biological life.
 Production of carbon dioxide caused by the destruction of carbonate rocks would have led to a sudden greenhouse effect.
 For over a decade or longer, sunlight would have been blocked from reaching the surface of Earth by the dust particles in the atmosphere, cooling the surface dramatically.
 Photosynthesis by plants would also have been interrupted, affecting the entire food chain.
 A model of the event developed by Lomax et al (2001) suggests that net primary productivity rates may have increased to higher than pre-impact levels over the long term because of the high carbon dioxide concentrations.

 A long-term local effect of the impact was the creation of the Yucatán sedimentary basin which "ultimately produced favorable conditions for human settlement in a region where surface water is scarce".